 CPPPH is governed by an 8-member board. » Read More.

-Regional workshops are held every four months for members of committees in any organization (hospital medical staff, medical group, county medical society, specialty society) with one presenter and ample time for questions, discussion and information sharing.
+In four areas of the state, regional workshops are held every four months for members of committees in any organization (hospital medical staff, medical group, county medical society, specialty society.)
+At each workshop, there is one presenter and ample time for questions, discussion and information sharing.
 For dates and materials from the workshops, »Read More.

 Proactive Approaches to Physician Health and Wellness